 MSU Billings provides a number of support facilities and services on campus to help you succeed in your academic efforts.
 Facilities include such obvious ones as the library, computers, and presentation halls for art, drama, and music.
 They also include less obvious areas such as language and scientific laboratories, greenhouses, and centers for reading and the measurement of human performance.

-The Montana State University Billings Library, located in the heart of campus, supports the University’s programs of instruction, research, and service by providing library resources in print and digitally.
+The Montana State University Billings Library, located in the heart of campus, supports the University and City College programs of instruction, research, and service by providing library resources in print and digitally.

 Books, journals, documents, and other information in the MSU Billings Library are supplemented by a wide variety of digital resources, such as electronic journals, ebooks, databases, online indexes, streaming video and internet resources.
-Interlibrary loan and document delivery services are available to provide materials from other libraries for students and faculty.
+Interlibrary loan is available to provide materials from other libraries for students and faculty.